 Your program will proceed in two stages - probationary and candidacy.
-Admission to candidacy is necessary to take qualifying examinations, to receive permission for practicum placement, and for graduation.
+Admission to candidacy is necessary to enroll in CDIS 8250 Foundations of Clinical Practice, to take qualifying examinations, to receive permission for practicum placement, and for graduation.
 You will be on probationary status in the program until you have been approved for candidacy.
 Requirements to apply for candidacy are:

 - 1. Apply for candidacy in the term after completing nine (9) graduate credit hours in graduate Communication Disorders courses; - 2.
 Successfully complete two graduate CDIS courses taught by different full-time faculty in Communication Disorders; - 3.
-Provide documentation that you have taken the ACT or SAT (whether passed or failed).
-The Test of Academic Proficiency (TAP) is no longer required as of June 30, 2019.
+Provide documentation that you have an ELIS account.

+(Note: The ACT/SAT and The Test of Academic Proficiency (TAP) are no longer required as of June 30, 2019).